Making the law accessible to people who aren’t lawyers is an important service—and one of the most personally rewarding aspects of my practice.

 Bio

-For the private sector, Todd helps real estate developers and investors throughout the life cycle of a transaction from site identification, zoning, and subdivision approvals—along with related items like infrastructure reimbursement agreements, development agreements, annexation agreements, subdivision improvements agreements, public hearings, and administrative appeals— to purchase and sale agreements, easement creation, and leases.
+For the private sector, Todd helps real estate developers and investors throughout the life cycle of development, including site identification, regulatory due diligence, purchase and sale agreements, title review and resolution, zoning entitlements, subdivision approvals, infrastructure reimbursement agreements, development agreements, annexation agreements, subdivision improvements agreements, easements, and licenses.
+This work includes research and drafting, collaboration with development team members and local government staff, neighborhood meetings, public hearing presentations, and (as necessary) appeals (both administrative and judicial).
 Todd also helps property owners and business owners with real estate matters including sign permits, leasing, boundary disputes (encroachments), and easement interpretation.

 Todd’s work is informed not only by his significant experience on different sides of multifaceted issues, but also by more than 10 years of martial arts training (he is currently a second-degree black belt in Taekwondo).
 Taekwondo’s five core tenets—courtesy, integrity, perseverance, self-control, and indomitable spirit—are fundamental principles that shape Todd’s approach to the practice of law.